ryandday/relx/README.md

 relx is a modern C++23 library designed to solve these problems by constructing and executing SQL queries with compile-time type safety.
 It provides a fluent, intuitive interface for building SQL queries while preventing SQL injection and type errors.

 The core library is header-only. relx also features two PostgreSQL clients for database access: an async client (with `boost::asio`) and a synchronous client.
-The PostgreSQL clients are not header-only and require linking against additional libraries.
+The PostgreSQL clients are not header-only and require building with [libpq](https://www.postgresql.org/docs/current/libpq.html).

 ## Table of Contents